Massive 1988-2008 Exit Poll Discrepancies: A Probability Analysis

 Read this excellent article by Bob Fitrakis in The Free Press.

 Polling is not an exact science.
-But the 300 exit poll samples over six presidential elections confirm beyond any doubt that the massive discrepancies must be due to election fraud.
+But the 274 state exit polls and 6 national exit polls over the 1988-2008 presidential elections confirm beyond any doubt that the massive discrepancies must be due to election fraud.

 The exit pollsters are funded by the National Election Pool.
 The pollsters always seem to get it “wrong” in the US, and then have to make impossible adjustments to get it “right”.
 Why do the exit pollsters always get it “wrong” in the US but get it “right” in the Ukraine and Republic of Georgia?